chriskyfung/chriskyfung.github.io/_posts/2019-09-18-Google-Cloud-Essential-Skills-Challenge-Lab.md

 ![Hello World!](/images/posts/qwiklabs/qwiklabs-GSP101-step4-test-custom-default-web-page.png)

 Congratulations!
-You should accomplish the lab if you follow all above steps.
+You should accomplish the lab if you follow all the above steps.

 This post has also been published to Medium.
-If you like read and take notes in Medium, please visit [Medium (@chriskyfung)](https://medium.com/@chriskyfung/qwiklab-logbook-google-cloud-essential-skills-challenge-lab-dda48c5915cf).
+If you like to read and take notes in Medium, please visit [Medium (@chriskyfung)](https://medium.com/@chriskyfung/qwiklab-logbook-google-cloud-essential-skills-challenge-lab-dda48c5915cf).

 * * *